alexch/rerun/README.md

 Launches your app, then watches the filesystem.
 If a relevant file changes, then it restarts your app.

-By default only *.{rb,js,css,erb,ru} files are watched.
+By default only *.{rb,js,css,scss,sass,erb,html,haml,ru} files are watched.
 Use the `--pattern` option if you want to change this.

 If you're on Mac OS X, and using the built-in ruby, it uses the built-in facilities for monitoring the filesystem, so CPU use is very light.
-And if you have "growlnotify" available on the PATH, it sends notifications to growl in addition to the console.
+And if you have `growlnotify` available on the `PATH`, it sends notifications to growl in addition to the console.
 Here's how to install [growlnotify](http://growl.info/extras.php#growlnotify):